An Efficient Charitable Giving Strategy

 There are several reasons you may consider using a DAF for your charitable giving:

-1. Simple to set up – It’s much easier to establish a DAF than a foundation.
+- Simple to set up – It’s much easier to establish a DAF than a foundation, for example.
 The process includes setting up a new account, with similar paperwork as other financial accounts.

-If you are charitably inclined and would like to learn more about whether establishing a donor-advised fund makes sense for your personal financial situation, we are here to help.
+If you are charitably inclined and would like to learn more about whether establishing a donor-advised fund makes sense for your personal financial situation, Creative Planning is here to help.
+Our advisors view charitable gifting strategies as an important part of the financial planning process and have experience helping clients realize their giving objectives.
+Contact us for help with your personalized gifting strategy.